stanford-rc/farmshare-docs/docs/index.md

 # Welcome to FarmShare 2

 FarmShare 2 is the latest iteration of the FarmShare computing environment.
 FarmShare is Stanford's community computing environment.
-It is intended for use in coursework and unsponsored research; it is not approved for use with high-risk data, or for use in sponsored research.
+It is intended for use in coursework and unsponsored research.
+It is not approved for use with high-risk data, or for use in sponsored research.

 FarmShare evolved from the old, public UNIX cluster, once located on the second floor of Sweet Hall, which was itself a successor to systems like the University's original timeshare service, LOTS.
 FarmShare 2 came online early 2024.